French mortgage bank bailout may cost Hollande

 The government promised over the weekend to guarantee Credit Immobilier de France's debt, putting an end to the bank's vain search for a buyer after credit rating downgrades drove it into a funding wall.

-Unlike Franco-Belgian bank Dexia (DEXI.BR), which was also rescued with guarantees in the wake of the eurozone debt crisis, CIF is profitable and can be wound down gradually without requiring an injection of taxpayer money, bankers said Monday.
+Unlike Franco-Belgian bank Dexia, which was also rescued with guarantees in the wake of the eurozone debt crisis, CIF is profitable and can be wound down gradually without requiring an injection of taxpayer money, bankers said Monday.

 But the bailout risks giving voters the impression that the Socialist president is going soft on the financial sector after promising during his election campaign to crack down on the industry for perceived excessive risk-taking and lavish bonuses.